ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Human to Bytes
 ``````````````

-This filter will return the given string in the Bytes format.
+Returns the given string in the Bytes format.

 For example::